TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 title: AVR Diaries 01 - Port Manipulation
 date: 2021-05-04 19:13:20 +/-0530
 categories: [Tutorials, AVR Dairies]
-tags: [atmega328p]     # TAG names should always be lowercase
+tags: [atmega328p,port,pin,register,bit math]     # TAG names should always be lowercase
 ---
 Port Manipulation refers to the technique of directly working with the underlying registers of the ATmega chip(in this context) instead of relying on predefined arduino functions.
 This is primarily done to reduce the memory footprint of your code and also to make it run faster.